bhb/rack-perftools_profiler/README.md

 The basic idea and initial implementation of the middleware was heavily influenced by Rack::Profiler from rack-contrib.

+## Notes on bugs

+This project depends on the awesome perftools.rb gem.
+Before submitting a bug, please determine if the bug is with perftools.rb or with this middleware.
+For instance, if you are having a problem with installation, make sure `gem install perftools.rb` works.
+If it does not, please submit a bug report [here](https://github.com/tmm1/perftools.rb/issues).

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+* Commit, do not mess with rakefile, version, or history (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull).
 * Send me a pull request.
 Bonus points for topic branches.

 ## Copyright